circleci/circleci-docs/jekyll/_cci2/env-vars.md

 ## Adding Project-Level Environment Variables

-To add environment variables to your project, go to your project's settings by clicking the gear icon next to your project in the CircleCI application.
+1. Go to your project's settings by clicking the gear icon next to your project in the CircleCI application.
 In the **Build Settings** section, click on **Environment Variables**.